FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 }
 ```

 Finally, create a new page at `./gatsby/src/pages/profile.js`.
-Gatbsy will automatically create a new route for any files in the `pages` directory.
+Gatsby will automatically create a new route for any files in the `pages` directory.
 Open the new file and add the following:

 ```
 import React from "react"